toddcf/code-snippets/javascript/functions/function-notes.md

 Some of the special properties are:

 - Name (optional -- can be anonymous)
 - Code (This is where the actual lines of code you've written sit.
-It's not that the code you write *is* the function itself, it is a property *of* the function.
+The code you write *is not* the function itself, it is a property *of* the function.
 What's special about the "code" property is that it's *invokable*, meaning that you can run it.
 Having the code be its own property of a function allows it to be moved around or copied to other areas in your code.)

 ### Attaching Properties to Functions